 In Halo Electronics, Inc. v.
 Pulse Electronics, Inc. (S.Ct.
-June 13, 2016), the Supreme Court recently redefined the standard for determining when enhanced damages under 35 U.S.C. §284 is appropriate and when the Federal Circuit during appellate review can reverse the decision of the district court to award or withhold enhanced damages.
+June 13, 2016), the Supreme Court recently redefined the standard for determining when enhanced damages under 35 U.S.C. §284 are appropriate and when the Federal Circuit during the appellate review can reverse the decision of the district court to award or withhold enhanced damages.

 Summary of Seagate two-part test for enhanced damages and the problem

 In In re: Seagate Technologies, LLC, the Federal Circuit previously adopted a two-part test for determining when a district court may increase damages for patent infringement pursuant to §284.
-First, the patent owner must show by clear and convincing evidence that the infringer acted despite an objectively high likelihood that its actions constituted infringement of a valid patent.
+First, the patent owner must show clear and convincing evidence that the infringer acted despite an objectively high likelihood that its actions constituted infringement of a valid patent.
 Second, the patentee must demonstrate, again by clear and convincing evidence, that the risk of infringement was either known or so obvious that it should have been known to the accused infringer.

 In the instant case, two enhanced damages cases were reviewed by the Supreme Court.
 At the district court in Halo v.
 Pulse, the jury found that Pulse had infringed Halo’s patents and that there was a high probability it had done so willfully.
-Nevertheless, the district court declined to award enhanced damages under §284 because Pulse had at trial presented a defense that was neither objectively baseless, nor a sham.
+Nevertheless, the district court declined to award enhanced damages under §284 because Pulse had at trial presented a defense that was neither objectively baseless nor a sham.
 Regardless of the subjective intent of the infringer at the time of the infringing conduct, because the alleged infringer had presented a reasonable defense at trial, the objective part of the Seagate test did not permit the district court to award enhanced damages to the patent owner.

 In Stryker v.
 Zimmer, the jury heard testimony that Zimmer had “all – but instructed its design team to copy Stryker’s products … while opting to worry about potential legal consequences later.”
 Nevertheless, the district court concluded that enhanced damages were unavailable because Zimmer had asserted reasonable defenses at trial.